|

 • 2% Rogaine effectively promoted hair regrowth

-reported in 6% of women using Women's Rogaine as well as those using
+in 6% of women using Women's Rogaine as well as those using the placebo

-The checklist below will help you determine if
+checklist below will help you determine if Rogaine women is

 -